16 Sights in Hagen, Germany (with Map and Images)

 8. Emil Schuhmacher Museum

-The Emil Schumacher Museum is an art museum and part of the Kunstquartier in Hagen and dedicated to the internationally important painter Emil Schumacher, who was born in Hagen.
-It was opened on 28 August 2009 in the run-up to the Capital of Culture year RUHR.2010 in a specially constructed new building.
+The Emil Schumacher Museum is an art museum and part of the Kunstquartier in Hagen and dedicated to the internationally renowned painter Emil Schumacher, who was born in Hagen.
+It was opened on 28 August 2009 in a specially built new building in the run-up to the Capital of Culture year RUHR.2010.

 12. Arbeitersiedlung Walddorfstraße

-The workers' settlement Walddorfstraße of the Hagen textile industry Gebr.
-Elbers AG in Hagen (Westphalia) was planned by the Munich architect Richard Riemerschmid.
-Her name is closely associated with the Hagen impulse and the great Hagen patron of the arts, Karl Ernst Osthaus.
+The workers' housing estate Walddorfstraße of the Hagener Textilindustrie Gebr.
+Elbers AG in the Waterless Valley in Hagen (Westphalia) was planned by the Munich architect Richard Riemerschmid.
+Her name is closely associated with the Hagen Impulse and the great Hagen patron of the arts, Karl Ernst Osthaus.

 13. Villa Cuno